JJLongoria/aura-helper-sfdx/README.md

 ### **Options**:
 ```
     [-r | --root <path/to/project/root>]                                Path to project root.
 By default is your current folder.
+    [--outputpath <target/files/path>]                                  Path to save the generated files.
+By default is your manifest folder
     [-f | --filetype] <fileTypeValue>                                   Option to select the generated file type(s).
 You can choose between package (p), destructive (d) or
                                                                         both (b).
 Both by default.
     [-s | --source]                                                     Source branch, commit, tag... to compare changes and create delta files.
 That is the new code source